ZigEmbeddedGroup/microzig/docs/design.md

 ```

 ### Things to know
-- If the ram memory region used by the linker script generator (the first one)
+- If the ram memory region used by the linker script generator is executable, a
-is executable, a `.ram_text` section will be included for code that should
+`.ram_text` section will be included for code that should be placed in ram.
-be placed in ram.
-For instance, this applies to the rp2040 port where the
+This applies to the rp2040 target where the section tagged as ram is
-section tagged as ram is executable.
+executable.

 ## JSON register schema